Garth Ancier

-Garth Ancier (born September 3, 1957, in Perth Amboy, New Jersey) is an American television producer and media executive.
+Garth Ancier (born September 3, 1957) is an American film and television producer and media executive.

 Early life

 Ancier graduated from the Lawrenceville School in 1975 and Princeton University in 1979.

 He began his broadcasting career as a high school sophomore in 1972, working as a reporter for NBC radio affiliates WBUD-AM and WBJH-FM in Trenton, New Jersey.
 In radio, he created American Focus, a weekly national interview program carried by over 300 radio stations in the U.S., including New York's WNBC, under the non-profit Focus on Youth.
 Ancier served as executive producer and host of over 250 episodes through 1979, each featuring a full-length career retrospective interview with guests ranging from Ayn Rand to Henry Fonda to David Brinkley.
 The show continued production for 17 years.
 Other guests included presidents Jimmy Carter, Gerald R. Ford, George H. W. Bush, and Caspar W. Weinberger, Lucille Ball, Howard Cosell, Henry Fonda, Tom Wolfe and Pete Rose.
 Five hundred of its programs were given to what is now known as the Paley Center for Media in 1984.